TNO/gLTSdiff/docs/example-merge-three-version-annotated-automata.md

 It is parameterized with the type of the transition properties, in this case `Pair<String, Set<Integer>>`, indicating our pairs of labels and version sets.

-We then configure how such transition properties can be compared and merged, by invoking `setTransitionPropertyCombiner`. gLTSdiff relies on `Combiner`s for this, which are used the comparison and merging algorithms.
+We then configure how such transition properties can be compared and merged, by invoking `setTransitionPropertyCombiner`. gLTSdiff relies on `Combiner`s for this, which are used by the comparison and merging algorithms.
 We use a `PairCombiner` for the `Pair` type.
 The `PairCombiner` has two arguments, one for each of the elements of the `Pair`s.
 For the `String`-typed labels, we use a simple `EqualityCombiner`.